nguyen-group/nguyen-group.github.io/_posts/2023-04-01-designing-quantum-materials-for-energy-tree.md

 hidden: true
 comments: false
 ---

+**Keywords: Graph neutral network, Diffusion model, High-throughput calculation**

+> AI and Machine Learning (ML) are revolutionizing materials science, enabling faster discovery, design, and optimization of materials with desired properties, by leveraging data-driven approaches to predict properties and identify optimal compositions and structures

+### AI-driven materials design

 Historically, materials discovery has mostly relied on the Edisonian trial and error approach.
 However, such a traditional process becomes increasingly time-consuming, leading to material from laboratory to market can take many years and is very expensive.
 Thus, this project aims to accelerate the exploration, design, and discovery of high-performance and low-cost quantum materials, such as 2D or topological materials, for energy-efficiency applications, including thermoelectricity, photocatalysis, and low-power electronic devices.
 We call this "Energy Tree".